 Even if a woman does not want to freeze her eggs or any embryos, there are methods to put her ovaries in a temporary menopausal state.
 This is often done through the use of Lupron Depot and can keep a woman’s ovaries from being injured by chemotherapy for about 3 months.
 Beyond fertility, keeping a woman’s ovaries healthy are integral for her heart and brain in the long term.

-Approximately 30-40 percent of women are offered a referral to fertility preservation, according to Dr. Klein.
+Approximately 30-40 percent of women are offered a referral to fertility preservation, according to Rochester Regional physicians.
 The sooner they are offered the choice, the better.

 From diagnosis to treatment to every other step along your cancer journey, the world class experts at Lipson Cancer Institute will use their comprehensive training to create a plan that works best for you.Why To Choose Us